zzd-lab/DeepISO/README.md

 ## RF feature preparing
 Users can perform feature extraction using the data preparation section in `DeepISO.RF.ipynb`.
 It is necessary to generate a `.pt` file for each protein in advance using ESM2.

+# Train the model
+For user convenience, we provide a Jupyter notebook for training DeepISO.
+Additionally, we offer pre-trained models for each classifier for users to use.
+If you wish to train your own models, you need to replace the paths of the training , test sets and features in the notebook and generate the corresponding features.

+# Acknowledgments
+We would like to thank the PeSTO team for the source code of feature extraction part.